datacoves/docs/docs/how-tos/datacoves/how_to_secrets.md

 **Step 2:** Select `+ New Secret`

 **Step 3:** Define the following
 - **Reference Key (slug):** This is how the secret will be retrieved in your DAG.
-We recommend prefixing all of your secrets stored in the Datacoves Secrets Manager with `datacoves_`.
+Prefix all of your secrets stored in the Datacoves Secrets Manager with `datacoves-`.
 - **Format:** Select what format you would like to use to store your secret. ie) key-value, JSON, or multiple key-value pairs.
 - **Scope:** Select whether you want to share the secret at the project or environment level.
 - **Project** Select what project this variable belongs to.